-Our corporate governance and nominating committee consists of Dr. Kai-Fu Lee, Mr. Sean Shao and Mr. Zhi Yan.
-Dr. Kai-Fu Lee is the chairman of our corporate governance and nominating committee.
-Dr. Lee and Mr. Shao satisfy the requirements for an "independent director" within the meaning of Section 303A of the New York Stock Exchange Listed Company Manual.
+Our corporate governance and nominating committee consists of Dr. Hanhua Wang and Mr. Zhi Yan.
+Dr. Wang satisfy the requirements for an "independent director" within the meaning of Section 303A of the New York Stock Exchange Listed Company Manual.

 The corporate governance and nominating committee is responsible for, among other things: